A review on ranking problems in statistical learning: Supervised ranking problems (instance ranking)

-On the other hand, one distinguishes between three other types of ranking problems in dependence of the set $\mathcal{Y}$.
-If $Y$ is binary-valued, w.l.o.g. $\mathcal{Y}=\{-1,1\}$, then a ranking problem that intends to retrieve the correct ordering of the probabilities of the instances to belong to class 1 is called a \textbf{bipartite ranking problem (binary ranking problem)} .
-If $Y$ can take $d$ different values, a corresponding ranking problem is referred to as a \textbf{$d-$partite ranking problem} and for continuously-valued responses, one faces a \textbf{continuous ranking problem} . \ \\
+On the other hand, one distinguishes between three other types of instance ranking problems in dependence of the set $\mathcal{Y}$.
+If $Y$ is binary-valued, w.l.o.g. $\mathcal{Y}=\{-1,1\}$, then a ranking problem that intends to retrieve the correct ordering of the probabilities of the instances to belong to class 1 is called a \textbf{bipartite (binary) instance ranking problem}.
+If $Y$ can take $d$ different values, a corresponding ranking problem is referred to as a \textbf{$d-$partite instance ranking problem} and for continuously-valued responses, one faces a \textbf{continuous instance ranking problem}. \ \\

-Further discussions on possible combinations of these types of ranking problems and their relation to classification and regression follow in section \ref{rankvsord}.
+So far, we distinguished between different types of ranking problems on different levels.
+We will discuss in Section \ref{discuss} what combinations define meaningful problems.